 Do wolves have predators?

-Bears will kill wolf pups if there is a dispute over territory or even over the body of a mammal carcass that it’s come across.
+Bears will kill wolf pups if there is a dispute over territory.
+They even attack over the body of a mammal carcass that it’s come across.

 Wolves team together and both travel and hunt in packs.

-A pack usually has one female and male, along with their young, and typically total around ten wolves in a pack.
+A pack usually has one female and male, along with their young, and a total of around ten wolves in a pack.

-Most wolves do their hunting at night and are called ‘nocturnal’.
-They sleep during the daytime.
+Most wolves do their hunting at night.
+These nocturnal hunters sleep during the daytime.

 Only the alpha male and his female mate have babies.
-Young wolves are referred to as ‘pups’ and a female can have a litter that can be from 1 to 11 pups.
+Young wolves are ‘pups.’
+A female wolf can have a litter that can be from 1 to 11 pups.